Temple Square: The Geographical and Musical Heart of Salt Lake

 It was then that I realized an obvious oversight on my part.
 Cultures aren’t fixed and static, but fluid and dynamic.
 When one borders another, they interact, influence and co-mingle.
 The distinct sense of acceptance, encouragement and support I see weaved through Salt Lake City’s music scene mirrors those same attributes that are part and parcel of the Latter-day Saint community, musical and otherwise.
 This choir — and the larger culture — established a communal musical tone in the 1800s that influences the tight and supportive musical community that pervades Salt Lake City — and the broader Wasatch Front — two centuries later.

 Jarrett boils the purpose of the Choir down to its simplest component: “It is the joy that can be found in making or listening to great music.
 That’s what it’s all about.”
 An attitude that’s as pervasive as the spirit of community found in the Salt Lake Valley.

 *Please note the Temple will close on December 29, 2019 and will remain closed for approximately four years while undergoing a major structural and seismic renovation.
 It is expected to reopen in 2024.
 As of 2021, phased reopening has begun as major renovations continue.
-For more information on the renovation and which attractions and buildings will remain open in Temple Square, click here.
+For more information which attractions and buildings will remain open in Temple Square, click here.
 For updates about the Tabernacle Choir, click here.
 For general information and routine updates, click here.